Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 Technical and Legal Foundations:

-Ensure that your Amazon seller account is enabled for international sales.
+Make sure that your Amazon seller account is enabled for international sales.
 With the program Amazon Global Selling, you gain access to international marketplaces and can make your listings visible worldwide.
-Additionally, as mentioned earlier, you will need a local VAT registration and legally compliant product labeling depending on the destination country – both within the EU and outside of it.
+Additionally, as mentioned earlier, you will need a local VAT registration depending on the destination country, as well as legally compliant product labeling – both within the EU and outside of it.
 Your business processes – from accounting to customer service – should also be scalable internationally.

 Marketplace Selection: Where to Start?